OzoneBht1/Hotel_Booking_System/README.md

 - Recommendation system based on user preferences
 - Booking management and payment processing
 - User-friendly interface with real-time updates and availability check
-- Option for cancellation and rescheduling of bookings

 ## Prerequisites
 - [Node.js](https://nodejs.org/)